AntonioMangado/Fantasea/README.md

 - JWT
 - Sass

+# DISCLAIMER - ONGOING REWORK
+I'm working on a rework of the app to make it more modern looking, with a whole redo of styles and some functionality.
+Work is a bit halted now due to lack of time, but not abandoned.
+The change can be seen in the pictures below.
+CHANGES ARE NOT DEPLOYED YET.

 ## Main functionalities:
 1. JWT Authentication.
    The app lets you browse the book collection without the need to login.
 However, should you want to save books in your toread, reading, and read lists, authentication with JWT is supported (although it doesn't work as intended at the moment).